Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Introduction

 The organization of this paper is as follows.
-In the next section, we give a microscopic basic equation, the Boltzmann equation under the influence of the background fluid which is equivalent to the Langevin equation associated with collisions of particles.
+In the next section, we present a microscopic basic equation, the Boltzmann equation under the influence of the background fluid.
 We also derive a set of equations for the kinetic temperature $T$, the anisotropy of the temperature $\Delta T$ which is proportional to the normal stress difference and the shear stress $P_{xy}$ when we adopt Grad's approximation.
 In Sec.
-III, we obtain the flow curve which exibits the S-shape curve as a result of the saddle-node bifurcation as well as $T$, $\Delta T$ and the stress ratio $\mu\equiv -P_{xy}/P$, where $P$ is the pressure.
+3, we obtain $T$, $\Delta T$, the stress ratio $\mu\equiv -P_{xy}/P$ and the second normal stress difference, where $P$ is the pressure.
+From these results, we demonstrate the existence of the DST-like process in the inertial suspension.
 In Sec.
-IV, we perform the simulation (EDLSHS) to verify the quantitative validity of our theoretical predictions.
+4, we perform the simulation (EDLSHS) for the corresponding Langevin equation to verify the quantitative validity of our theoretical predictions.
+In Sec.
+5, we illustrate that an attractive interaction between grains can cause another discontinuous jump in the flow curve.
 In the final section, we discuss and summarize our obtained results.
-We have four appendices to support the detailed calculation in our paper.
-In Appendix \ref{G-K_formula}, we discuss the connection between Grad's approximation and Green-Kubo formula within the BGK approximation.
-Appendix \ref{details_app} is devoted to some detailed calculations of integrals used in this paper.
-In Appendix \ref{app:linear}, we discuss the linear stability analysis of the stationary solution of our model.
-In Appendix \ref{EDLSHS}, we give a brief explanation of the method of EDLSHS.
+We have seven appendices to describe the detailed calculation in our paper.